 - Take the PSAT; check “yes” for Student Search Service if you want to hear from colleges.

 - Create a file and spreadsheet to manage your college research, testing, and application information.
-(We created a sample spreadsheet you can use!)
+(We created a sample college search spreadsheet you can use!)

-- Prepare for standardized tests like the SAT, ACT, and SAT Subject Tests by taking practice tests and discussing the exams with your professors.
+- Prepare for standardized tests like the SAT and ACT by taking practice tests and discussing the exams with your professors.

 Spring semester (and into summer)

 - Meet with your high school counselor to discuss your college plans.